 - Headspace - a science-backed app in mindfulness and meditation, providing unique tools and resources to help reduce stress, build resilience, and aid better sleep.
 This app is free to all NHS staff with an NHS email address until 31 December 2022.

-- How are you feeling NHS? toolkit - This emotional wellbeing toolkit from NHS Employers explains the contributors to decreased emotional wellbeing and shows how to encourage improvements.
+- How are you feeling NHS? toolkit - an emotional wellbeing toolkit from NHS Employers explaining the contributors to decreased emotional wellbeing and shows how to encourage improvements.

 - Liberate - an app offering culturally sensitive and diverse meditations curated for the black, Asian and minority ethnic (BME) community.
 It is now available free to all staff in the NHS.